aurbano/SubtitledVideo/README.md

 ==============

 > Subtitled video for xml schema
 > Use this to add subtitles to any video.
+Based on the [TTLM1](http://www.w3.org/TR/ttaf1-dfxp/) schema for captioning video files.
+>
+> Uses the JWPlayer with the Captions plugin, which requires an Internet connection.

 ##Languages